Social Media Guide

 TYPES OF REACH

-1. Organic = number of times your content was displayed for free (ie in news feed or on your page)
+1. Organic = number of times your content was displayed for free (ie in your news feed or on your page)

 2. Paid = number of times your paid content was displayed.